 How to add some non-standard font to a website in CSS?

-A non-standard font refers to any font that is not a part of the default set of fonts that are available in most browsers in CSS.
-Default fonts, including Arial, Times New Roman, and Verdana, are standard fonts because they are pre-installed on most computers and devices.
+A non-standard font refers to any font that is not part of the default set of fonts available in most browsers.
+Default fonts like Arial, Times New Roman, and Verdana are pre-installed on most devices, while non-standard fonts must be specifically loaded onto a website to be used.

 Syntax